RandyGaul/cute_framework/docs/time/cf_between_interval.md

 Parameters | Description
 --- | ---
-interval | Number of seconds between each interval. offset | An offset of seconds used to offset within the interval of [0,interval].
-This gets mathematically modulo'd, so it can be any number of seconds.
+interval | Number of seconds between each interval. offset | A starting offset in seconds for the interval.
+This gets mathematically modulo'd.
+Used to sync times for rythms or repeats.

 ## Remarks

 This function is super useful for general purpose gameplay implementation where you want an event to fire for N seconds, and then _not_ fire for N seconds, flipping back and forth periodically.
-Simply place this within an if-statement!
+Simply place this within an if-statement.

 ## Related Pages